lefeverde/Mr_Demuxy/README.md

    ## Alternative method:

- Download and unarchive the folder.
+1. Download and unarchive the folder.
 To unarchive the folder, try clicking on it.
-If that doesn’t work, open terminal and change directory to
+If that doesn’t work, open terminal and change directory to where it was downloaded.

         $ tar -xvzf Mr_Demuxy-x.y.z-dist.tar.gz